telabotanica/moodle-theme-tb/README.txt

 With a little time you should be able to setup an attractive Moodle site with a high degree of individuality without without knowing any CSS.

+# 2016-02-22
+This is a fork of Adaptable theme, by Tela Botanica Ceci est un "fork" du thème Adaptable, par Tela Botanica

 ======================================
 HTML code for settings and block areas